piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 -------

 In some cases you'd like to get some information about a theme in order to show these information for a user who would like to use that theme.
-And that information can be easily stored in a class.
+That information can be easily stored in a class.
 In the JungiThemeBundle such a class must implement the `Jungi\Bundle\ThemeBundle\Details\DetailsInterface`.
-The interface provides the most important details about a theme such as a theme name, a theme version and etc.
+The interface provides the most important methods such as a theme name, a theme version and etc.

 ```php
 interface DetailsInterface